 Ayahuasca gained popularity in the 1960s, owing in part to Richard Evans Schultes' ethnobotanical research and the subsequent fascination of Beat Generation icons such as William S. Burroughs and Allen Ginsberg.
 Who sought the brew for both spiritual enlightenment and the potential to treat addiction.
 Ayahuasca's allure has attracted a global audience, mixing ancient knowledge and modern spirituality.

-Are you ready to explore the depths of your soul?
-Join a trip to the heart of Peru.
+Ready to explore Peru?
+Contact us today or email us at info@peruviansunrise.com, to start planning a trip to the heart of Peru.
 And get to know about the culture.

 Thank you for reading!